Work Zone Awareness Week

-Pictures and videos of state events will be TDOT social media channels.
+Pictures and videos of state events will be posted to TDOT social media channels.

 Regional Barrel Display

 TDOT is divided into four regions (Knoxville, Chattanooga, Nashville, and Jackson) covering east, middle, and west Tennessee.
-During NWZAW, each region sets up a barrel display along a highly-traveled route, with each barrel representing a TDOT worker killed in the line of duty.
-In 2019, there were 112 barrels in each display.
+During NWZAW, each region sets up a barrel displays along a highly-traveled route, with each barrel representing a TDOT worker killed in the line of duty.
+In 2021, there are 112 barrels in each display.

 In 2017, TDOT workers in Region 3 were encouraged to participate in a Creature Contest for NWZAW.
-Since then, participation has extended to regions and district offices statewide.
-Each participating office constructs a “creature” using materials that are either past their useful life or will be re-used.
-The contest is a team-building exercise that allows workers to have an active role in NWZAW by helping raise awareness for work zone safety.
-Look for this year's creatures on TDOT social media!
+In the years that followed, participation extended to regions and district offices statewide.
+Each participating office constructed a “creature” using materials that were either past their useful life or would be re-used.
+The contest was a team-building exercise that allowed workers to have an active role in NWZAW by helping raise awareness for work zone safety.
 (Pictured: 2017 Creature Contest entries)